-A few months ago I came across Katie Robbins (known as @ceramicmagpie) whilst scrolling on Instagram.
+A few months ago I came across Katie Robbins (known as @ceramicmagpie) whilst scrolling through Instagram.
 I was instantly drawn to her beautiful pottery and was interested to learn more about how she works and where she gets her inspiration form.
-Katie has a wonderful sense of aesthetics which beautifully comes across in her pretty pots and other ornaments she makes.
+She has a wonderful and beautiful sense of aesthetics which comes across in her pretty pots and other ornaments that she makes.

-I asked if she could share some insight into her career journey and inspirations along the way.
-It’s always interesting to be let in on other people’s creative journey’s and Katie has been a huge inspiration for me as an artist and designer as I am just starting out.
-I think it’s always so interesting to hear about the behind the scenes of such an established maker.
+I asked if she could share some insight into her career journey and inspirations along the way because it’s always interesting to be let-in on other people’s creative journeys, and Katie has been a huge inspiration for me as an artist and designer as I am just starting out – I think it’s so interesting to hear about the back end workings of such an established artist.

 Thanks for approaching me to do an interview.

-1. What was your career path t becoming a potter?
+1. What was your career path to becoming a potter?

 2. Where do you find inspiration for your designs?

 Inspiration is a funny one.
-I started off being very focussed with my inspiration coming from natural organisms living beneath the sea.
+I started off being very focused with my inspiration coming from natural organisms living beneath the sea.
 Nowadays I have moved away from this kind of detail, with a focus on simple yet elegant wheel thrown shapes.
-I takes lots of colour inspiration from nature, and like putting colour combinations together, a pink rose provides colour inspiration for my pink and mint green bowls (which were very popular) or mossy rock provides the inspiration for my hillscape and landscape beakers.
+I takes lots of colour inspiration from nature, and like putting colour combinations together, a pink rose provides colour inspiration for my pink and mint green bowls [which were very popular] or mossy rock provides the inspiration for my hillscape and landscape beakers.